 “They all mysteriously disappeared within a few minutes,” he says.
 I guess you could say he was paying it forward.

-Visit the ApartmentList.com Rentonomics blog for all the money-saving, order-increasing tips before your next trip to Chipotle.
+Visit the ApartmentList.com Rentonomics blog for all the money-saving Chipotle hacks before you place your next order.

-Lisa Rowan is a writer, editor and podcaster based in Baltimore.
+Lisa Rowan is a writer and producer at The Penny Hoarder.
 She orders a veggie bowl so the guac comes free.